AbdikarimMHassan/OverTheWire-Bandit/README.md

 ssh -i keyfile bandit17@localhost

-Password: (accessed after login)
+- Password: (accessed after login)

-Bandit Level 17-18
+**Bandit Level 17-18**

-Level Goal: The password for the next level is in passwords.new and is the only line that differs from passwords.old.
+**Level Goal**: The password for the next level is in passwords.new and is the only line that differs from passwords.old.

 We used the diff command to compare both files and extract the changed line.

-Solution: diff passwords.old passwords.new
+- Solution: diff passwords.old passwords.new

-Password: kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd
+- Password: kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd

-Bandit Level 18-19
+**Bandit Level 18-19**

-Level Goal: The password is stored in a readme file in the home directory, but .bashrc logs you out immediately after login.
+- Level Goal: The password is stored in a readme file in the home directory, but .bashrc logs you out immediately after login.

 We bypassed the login script by forcing a shell using the -t /bin/sh option.

-Solution: ssh bandit18@bandit.labs.overthewire.org -p 2220 -t /bin/sh, then cat readme
+- Solution: ssh bandit18@bandit.labs.overthewire.org -p 2220 -t /bin/sh, then cat readme

-Password: IueksS7Ubh8G3DCwVzrTd8rAVOwq3M5x
+- Password: IueksS7Ubh8G3DCwVzrTd8rAVOwq3M5x

-Bandit Level 19-20
+**Bandit Level 19-20**

-Level Goal: A setuid binary is in the home directory.
+**Level Goal**: A setuid binary is in the home directory.
 Run it to access the password for the next level.

 We used the setuid binary to act as bandit20 and read the password file.

-Solution: ./bandit20-do cat /etc/bandit_pass/bandit20
+- Solution: ./bandit20-do cat /etc/bandit_pass/bandit20

-Password: GbKksEFF4yrVs6il55v6gwY5aVje5f0j
+- Password: GbKksEFF4yrVs6il55v6gwY5aVje5f0j